laravel/docs/blade.md

 <a name="introduction"></a>
 ## Introduction

 Blade is the simple, yet powerful templating engine provided with Laravel.
 Unlike other popular PHP templating engines, Blade does not restrict you from using plain PHP code in your views.
-All Blade views are compiled into plain PHP code and cached until they are modified, meaning Blade adds essentially zero overhead to your application.
+In fact, all Blade views are compiled into plain PHP code and cached until they are modified, meaning Blade adds essentially zero overhead to your application.
 Blade view files use the `.blade.php` file extension and are typically stored in the `resources/views` directory.

 <a name="template-inheritance"></a>
 ## Template Inheritance